 1. Market Square

-Since the 1860s, Market Square has been a bustling area of Knoxville, Tennessee, that draws throngs of people to shop, explore, and eat.
-Market Square is home to unique eateries, bars, and coffee shops, along with artisanal shops, outdoor concerts, movies, and much more.
-If you booked Knoxville food tours on your trip, you’ll likely spend time in Market Square eating and drinking to your heart’s content.
+Since 1860s, Market Square has been a bustling area of Knoxville, Tennessee, that draws crowds of people to shop, explore, and eat.
+Market Square is home to unique eateries, bars, coffee shops, artisanal shops, outdoor concerts, movies, and much more.
+If you booked Knoxville food tours on your trip, you’d likely spend time in Market Square eating and drinking to your heart’s content.

-If you’re looking for a spot to rest and people-watch, the Square fits the bill.
+The Square fits the bill if you’re looking for a spot to rest and people-watch.
 Featuring picnic tables, trees, and splash pads, families, couples, and solo travelers can spend the day in Market Square and never get bored.

-Visit the nearby Krutch Park, a serene public park with walking paths, a quaint waterfall, and lots of peace and quiet.
-For nightlife, this downtown area is host to the Preservation Pub, Scruffy City Hall, and the Square Room, all offering a fun night out on the town for tourists and locals.
+Visit the nearby Krutch Park, a serene public park with walking paths, a quaint waterfall, and lots of peace.
+For nightlife, this downtown area hosts the Preservation Pub, Scruffy City Hall, and the Square Room, all offering a fun night out on the town for tourists and locals.

-As you can see, Market Square is a great spot for the whole family and for adults after hours.
+As you can see, Market Square is an excellent spot for the whole family and adults after hours.
 It’s centrally located and easy to access, and we’re confident you’ll find your way here more than once during your stay in Knoxville, Tennessee.